Sagarshivalingappaathani/Sagarshivalingappaathani/README.md

-# Hi there 👋
+# Hello World! 👋

 ## I'm Sagar, a passionate 2nd year B.Tech student at NITK, specializing in Information Technology.
 Currently diving deep into Full Stack Web Development, I'm a tech enthusiast exploring the intersections of code and creativity.
-In the dynamic world of tech, I find joy in crafting innovative solutions and embracing the realms of technology-driven innovation. 💻🚀✨